Flood Risk Assessments for London

 What sets Aegaea apart?

 Across London, the severity and extent of each source of flooding vary.
-It is therefore important for the success of a project to understand what flood zone your site is located in and whether it is affected by other sources of flooding.
+It is, therefore, important for the success of a project to understand what flood zone your site is located in and whether it is affected by other sources of flooding.
 This could impact the design, timeframes, and mitigation measures required to make the development acceptable for planning.
-If each flood risk source has not been appropriately reviewed, it is likely to be rejected at Planning by the Environment Agency or Local Planning Authority.
-We’ve got the in depth knowledge of London Borough Policy and how it impacts your plans.
+If each flood risk source has not been appropriately reviewed, it will likely be rejected at Planning by the Environment Agency or Local Planning Authority.
+We’ve got in-depth knowledge of London Borough Policy and how it impacts your plans.

 Need a Flood Risk Assessment?
 Our team are ready to support you.